johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: View the Scene Script in it's original PDF format<br>

-  1. Click on the "Click here to View the original Script file" link on the Script page.
+  1. Click on the "Click here to View the original Script file" link on the Script page.<br>
-  2. The Script opens in a new tab in it's original PDF format.
+  2. The Script opens in a new tab in it's original PDF format.<br>

 - Use Case: Download the Scene Script<br>

-  1. Click on Download icon on the Script page.
+  1. Click on Download icon on the Script page.<br>
-  2. The Script is downloaded to the User's device.
+  2. The Script is downloaded to the User's device.<br>

-- Use Case: Print the Scene Script<br>
+- Use Case: Print the Scene Script

   1. Click on Print icon on the Script page.
   2. The Script is printed out on the User's printer.